dheerajpr97/genpack-3d-bpp/README.md

 ---

-## Reproducibility / Artifact Notes
+## Reproducibility

-This repository serves as the **public artifact accompanying the GECCO Companion 2026 paper**.
+This repository contains the public artifact for the GECCO Companion 2026 paper.

 Included: